techreturners/book-manager-with-swagger-java-docker-gcp-lab/activities/activity_2.md

 ## 💻 Exercise 2.2 - Validating installation

-Once you have successfully installed Docker Desktop you should be able to run docker images from the terminal
+Once you have successfully installed Docker Desktop you should be able to run various docker commands from the terminal

-Have a go now and see if you can see you docker version by running the `docker --version` command.
+Have a go now and see if you can see your docker version by running the `docker --version` command.

 You should see something similar to: